mistakia/nano-community/docs/introduction/why-it-matters.md

 ### The importance of zero-fees

 The lower the fee, the more accessible and useful it will be.
-High fees disproportionately impact the less fortunate.
+High fees disproportionately impact the less fortunate and limit use cases.

 Nano has no fees making it inclusive to all and useful in ways that were not previously possible.